dolphindb/api-java/README.md

 - **throttle**: a positive floating-point number indicating the waiting time (in seconds) before the server processes the incoming data if the number of data written from the client does not reach *batchSize*.
 - **threadCount**: an integer indicating the number of working threads to be created.
 The default value is 1, indicating single-threaded process.
 It must be 1 for a dimension table.
 - **partitionCol**: a STRING indicating the partitioning column.
 It is None by default, and only takes effect when *threadCount* is greater than 1.
 For a partitioned table, it must be the partitioning column; for a stream table, it must be a column name; for a dimension table, the parameter does not take effect.
-- **compressMethods** an array of the compression methods used for each column.
+- **compressMethods**: an array of the compression methods used for each column.
 If unspecified, the columns are not compressed.
 The compression methods (case-insensitive) include:
   - "Vector.COMPRESS_LZ4": LZ4 algorithm
   - "Vector.COMPRESS_DELTA": Delta-of-delta encoding
+- **enableActualSendTime**: a Boolean value that specifies whether to record the send time for each message.
+Note that the last column of tableName must be of NANOTIMESTAMP type.

 The following part introduces methods of `MultithreadedTableWriter` object.